Gas Fireplace Won’t Stay Lit

 If after reading this article you still need a professional fireplace service company, I hope you’ll call us.
 Magic Touch Mechanical provides maintenance, repairs, and upgrades to gas fireplaces and fire pits.
 We service the entire Phoenix-Metro area and surrounding cities.

-If you live outside of Magic Touch’s service area, there’s a few good places to find a good company.
+If you live outside of Magic Touch’s service area, there’s a few good places to find a good fireplace service company.

 - Better Business Bureau – The BBB is a good place to see what other people have to say about their experience with fireplace service companies.